NapoleonWils0n/kodi-playercorefactory/README.md

 	git clone https://github.com/NapoleonWils0n/kodi-playercorefactory.git

-#### Step 2 - create the symlink to the playercorefactory.xml file
+#### Step 2 -  copy the playercorefactory.xml file to your kodi userdata folder

-symlink from one of the playercorefactory.xml in the git repo to where the playercorefactory.xml is

-symlink syntax

-	ln -s /path/to/source /path/to/destination

-	ln -s ~/git/kodi-playercorefactory/linux/combined/playercorefactory.xml ~/.kodi/userdata/playercorefactory.xml
+	cp  ~/git/kodi-playercorefactory/linux/combined/playercorefactory.xml ~/.kodi/userdata/playercorefactory.xml

-you should also be able to use an alias on mac osx and the windows equivilant
+or you can manually copy the playercorefactory.xml file to your kodi userdata directory see list below for the location of the kodi userdata directory on your operating system

 to update the repository change directory to the kodi-playercorefactory